dezlez/romgrabber/README.md

 # romgrabber

-These are two handy scripts for transfering files from your RetroPie to your Andriod Mobile Device.
+These are a few handy scripts for transfering .zip and .srm (in game save states) files from your RetroPie to your Andriod Mobile Device.

+Prerequisites:

 *Must have your Android Device set up as a SSHD Server.*
+*Must have paramiko installed on Raspberry pi*

 How to run: